ustaxcourt/ef-cms/docs/operations/runbooks/offboard-judge-user.md

 ```
 6. If you haven't already, open a PR against `staging` for this change
 7. At this point, hand off to a USTC engineer.
-8. Once this change is deployed to staging/production, run `offboard-judge.sh` as above, but against staging/production.
+8. Once this change is deployed to production, run `offboard-judge.sh` as above, but against production.

 ## Additional Resources
-- Optional section
-- List here any links to reference or exlanatory material that could be useful / related to the process defined in the runbook
-  - e.g. if the process is to "Deactivate a user", you might link to the Cognito docs, or another DAWSON doc page about how we manage users.